starvskii/InvokeAI-colab-SS/README.md

-## This is a personal modified project that Forked from camenduru/InvokeAI-colab, thanks to camenduru!!
+## This is a personal modified project of camenduru/InvokeAI-colab, thanks!!
 Modified change log:
  - clone official InvokeAI project instead of camenduru‘s
  - SD base model updated to v3.0.1post3
  - set openpose as preinstalled
-WHAT I PLAN TO DO NEXT:
+WHAT I'M PLAN TO DO NEXT:
  - Add a google drive DIR as a default Model path instead downloading you frequently used models each deployment..
  - Add a google drive DIR as a default output path..